pleiadian53/loinc_predictor2/README.md

         data/andromeda-pond-hepatitis-c.csv.fake

 Note that due to the limit of file size and the sensitivity of the data, we are unable to host physical copies of certains file directly but instead, a link to physical file on the Amazon S3 bucket is included within these files.
-All the data files suffixed by .fake are such files including the example training data mentioned above (I currently do not have access to the S3 bucket hosting the original data but you are free to provide your own patient data).
+All the data files suffixed by .fake are such files including the example training data mentioned above (I currently do not have access to the S3 bucket hosting the original data but example data files will be provided shortly; in the meantime, you are free to adapt and use your own clinical data).

 Data can be curated from subsampling a given clinical data repository (CDR).
 A few tips on the training data curation.